2020PB/police-brutality/all-locations.md

 Officers restrain a protester by placing a knee on his neck.
 Article explains incident occurred after two officers collided with each other on bicycles, after which they began striking protesters.

-tags: knee-on-neck, arrest, tear-gas, bike, projectiles
+tags: knee-on-neck, arrest, tear-gas, bike, projectiles, protestor

 id: wi-milwaukee-1